gmac/professional-javascript/part1_basics/intro_to_javascript.md

 **OR**

-The `||` ("Or") operator checks multiple assessment clauses, and requires that at least one clause be truthy for the full expression to be truthy.
+The `||` ("Or") operator checks multiple assessments, and requires that at least one assessment be truthy for the full expression to be truthy.

 ```javascript
 var orders = [];